 For a wasp sting, which is alkaline, the most effective treatment you can apply at home is vinegar.
 Lemon juice will also work.

 After either of these treatments, apply an ice pack to the affected area to reduce swelling.
 A cooled towel can also work for larger bites.
-If your pet has multiple bites over their body, an oatmeal bath is known to help.
+If your pet has multiple bites over their body, an oatmeal bath will help.

 Many websites may recommend giving your cat or dog an antihistamine.
 However, you should always consult your veterinarian before administering any as some can be fatal.